OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 ### Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)

-This is the younger brother of S3 Standard-IA, and is almost the same service, the different is that it stores your data at only one AZ (Availability Zone) unlike other S3 storage classes which store data in a minimum of three.
+This is the younger brother of S3 Standard-IA and is almost the same service, the difference is that it stores your data at only one AZ (Availability Zone), unlike other S3 storage classes which store data in a minimum of three.
 With this trade-off, it costs 20% less than its older brother.
 It's ideal for customers who want a lower-cost option for infrequently accesses data.

 #### Key Features

-The key features are the same of S3 Standard-IA, with the difference of the availability of 99.5% (Compared with 99.9% of Standard-IA).
+The key features are the same as S3 Standard-IA, with the difference in the availability of 99.5% (Compared with 99.9% of Standard-IA).

 #### Pricing

-The request price is the same of Standard-IA, and the storage price is 20% cheaper.
+The request price is the same as Standard-IA, and the storage price is 20% cheaper.

 | Storage | Price |
 |-------------|---------------|